vincentwimmer/HypeMonitors/README.md

 # HypeMonitors

 Above is a collection of monitors I've made for tracking drops and restocks of hard to find, rare, or in-demand products.
-Most of these scripts are design to work in a "service" structure.
-With the ability to be used as a paid service to multiple users/groups on Discord.
+Most of these scripts are designed to work in a "service" structure, with the ability to be used as a paid service to multiple users/groups on Discord.
 Service access can be delegated through the accompanying Users.json files.

 Please note, I am releasing these because they're almost all defunct and no longer work.
 And I am no longer maintaining them.